WEST research investigates the use of light technologies to enhance food safety

 While spray sanitizers do have efficacy and are used to their best effect, light technologies have been used in conjunction with traditional practices to improve sanitation and decrease both water and chemical use.
 Specifically, germicidal ultraviolet light (UV-C) with a wavelength of 254 nm has been used as a disinfectant in many applications.
 Light with this wavelength damages microbial proteins and nucleic acids.
 It also has the advantages of being unaffected by organic matter, not producing DBPs, and being non-corrosive and non-residue producing.
 While effective against a wide variety of microorganisms (e.g., bacteria, viruses, protozoa, and molds), 254-nm UV-C light nevertheless has an important disadvantage.
 It is harmful to human tissues such as the eyes and skin and can only be safely used in unoccupied spaces.

 Given this important limitation, WEST Center researchers are investigating the use of two other types of light for use in food harvest and processing disinfection: 1) FAR UV-C with wavelengths of 200 to 230 nm, and 2) Blue light with wavelengths of 400 to 470 nm (visible light range).
+The principal investigator for both projects is Dr. Kelly Bright.
+Each project is being conducted as a one-year study, with work funded by the Arizona Department of Agriculture (AZDA).

 1. FAR UV-C: New FAR-UV-C technologies utilize wavelengths at the far end of the UV-C spectrum (200 to 230 nm).
 This range of light has the advantages of traditional UV-C light and has been shown to be effective against most pathogens in water (Ma et al., 2022).
 Importantly, this wavelength is also considered safe for eyes and skin tissues and is thus useable in spaces with active workers.